Courtesy toward Your Commuter Bus Neighbor

 Passengers are welcome to listen to their favorite music on-board the coach.
 However, headphones must be worn and should be kept at a reasonable volume level so as not to disturb those seated nearby.;

 Riders should be aware that they should not fill up an additional seat with packages or other oversized items without paying for the use of that second seat.
 This is considered "fare evasion."
 Passengers boarding at the end of a route should not have to ask for items to be removed from a seat so they can sit.

 Seating for Seniors or Individuals with Disabilities:

 Since commuter coaches do not have designated areas for seniors or for individuals with temporary or permanent disabilities, we ask that riders offer those seats at the front of the coach to passengers with special needs.

-Only service animals aiding individuals with disabilities are permitted onboard MTA commuter coaches.
-Small animals must be placed in a confined carrying case that must rest on the passenger’s lap while riding.
+Only service animals aiding individuals with disabilities are permitted on-board MDOT MTA commuter coaches.
+Small animals must be placed in a confined carrying case that must rest on the passenger's lap while riding.